-Attributes of Being a Part-of Instead of Isolating
+How Do we Know We are a Part-of Instead of Isolating

 - We find stability and determination in our rituals.
 We get up, attend to our physical morning rituals and move forward from there.

 - We commit as much as possible, to do something for someone else, regardless of how small.
 Not only is this service work, but it serves to connect us to our world and to other people.
-Doing this allows for us to see the role we play individually and the necessity of our contribution, if only just for our satisfaction.
+Doing this allows us to see the role we play individually and the necessity of our contribution, if only just for our satisfaction.

 - By operating as if today is the only time we have to create, to perform and to help others, we become assured we are living a purposeful existence one moment, one hour, one day at a time.

 When we cannot do any of these things, our cup appears either empty, or almost empty.
 We sink into that defeating place where thoughts assure we have nothing to contribute.
 Expectations, or lack of expectations from ourselves, consume our thinking and shades of stinking-thinking create a bleak, lonely, and eventual helpless place to be.

 If we are an addict, alcoholic, our nature stuck in this morass can become once again, the pitiful, incomprehensible demoralized place we all know so well.